mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/README.md

 Note you have two new folders now:
 * output: contains the models and a summary of the results.
-* mlruns: produced by mlflow, contains all the data for visualization.
-You can run mlflow from this folder (`examples/local`) by running `mlflow ui`.

 #### Run on a remote cluster (with Slurm)